Medicine Volunteer Projects in Sri Lanka

 Outreach Work in Sri Lanka

-You will live with a local host family during your placement in Sri Lanka and experience family life the Sri Lankan way.
-In your free time you will be able to explore the coast and towns of the region with the vibrant Projects Abroad volunteer community.
+You will live with a local host family while volunteering on your Medicine project.
+In your free time you will be able to explore the coast and towns of the region with the Projects Abroad volunteer community.